axibase/atsd/finance/statistics-export-quotes.md

 # Export Quotes

-## Description

-Retrieves current top-of-book (Level 1) quotes for the instrument in JSON format.
+The endpoint retrieves current top-of-book (Level 1) quotes for the instrument in JSON format.

 ## Request